CE-Programming/toolchain/docs/static/coding-guidelines.rst

 "Scope" is an important part of C programming.
 Every opening brace :code:`{` is the start of a new scope, and every ending brace :code:`}` the end of the previous scope.
 You want to make sure that the variables you use only need to be in the scope they are in.
+The compiler will be able to provide better optimizations, too.
-For example, in the below code snippet a global variable is used
+For example, in the below code snippet a global variable is used, making it accessible everywhere in that file, while it likely should not be.
+It can also create pointless name shadowing issues.

 Using the static keyword
 ^^^^^^^^^^^^^^^^^^^^^^^^